federista/Recognition-of-ADL-s/README.md

 A series of python scripts will run sequentially afterwards and they are listed below

+** PrepareData.py:**
- Markup: ** PrepareData.py:** It will prepare the data into two sets.
+  It will prepare the data into two sets.
 70% Training data and 30% Testing data in order to later on test the accuracy of our system.